christopherdani/Lift-Stat/README.md

    Add your mongodb cluster connection url to the connect.url property and remove the .template extension.

-Additional Info:
+3) Additional Info:

    For now, nodemon needs to be installed globally.
 Since nodemon.json only works (at least as far as I can tell) when it's installed globally.

+   `npm install nodemon --global`

 ## Running